TheRenegadeCoder/sample-programs-website/docs/projects/prime-number/cobol/index.md

           ERROR-PARA.
            DISPLAY "Usage: please input a non-negative integer".
            STOP RUN.

 ```

 {% endraw %}

-[Prime Number](https://sampleprograms.io/projects/prime-number) in [Cobol](https://sampleprograms.io/languages/cobol) was written by:
+Prime Number in [Cobol](https://sampleprograms.io/languages/cobol) was written by:

 - Ron Zuckerman
 - Sudhanshu Dubey

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 08 2023 19:11:58.
-The solution was first committed on Oct 12 2021 18:48:29.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution